 - To register for Zoom registrants are required to provide some personal information, including their email address.
 As a policy, Zoom has stated publicly that they will not share registrant's personal information with a third party.

 The Sunshine Coast Elder College collects some private information, including telephone numbers and email addresses.
 The Society has a strict policy that none of that data will be shared with or provided to any third party.

 The only information retained over a longer period is a database of email addresses.
 They are used solely for the purpose of distributing information related to Elder College, including notices and upcoming courses.
 Recipients of our newsletters always have the option to unsubscribe.

 Since your registration information is stored in our website's database, we have taken the following precautions for privacy and data security.

 - Our own website is hosted by a Canadian company on a server located physically in Canada.

-- We use a secure SSL protocol, that's why our Website address starts with “https://….”
+- We use a secure SSL protocol, that's why our website address starts with https://

-There are two options for participating in a Zoom Session:
+There are Two Options for Participating in a Zoom Session

-1- To the Sechelt Library page about Zoom, including instructions for downloading and using the Zoom application and a further link to Zoom instructional videos –
+The Sechelt Public Library has written up step by step instructions on how to use Zoom, including instructions for downloading and using the Zoom application and a link to Zoom instructional videos.